 Following a Freedom of Information request from the REA, in October 2019 Ofgem supplied to the REA an extensive, anonymised dataset including the lifecycle average GHG emissions values for all the consignments of biogas and biomethane registered under the Renewable Heat Incentive (RHI) scheme.
-These include 12,913 consignments (10,291 for biogas from AD, and 2,346 for biomethane).
+These include 3,578 consignments for biomethane.

 Under the RHI scheme each consignment of fuel needs to meet a GHG limit of 34.8 g CO2e per MJ of heat generated or MJ of biomethane injected (125.28kg CO2 equivalent per MWh).
 This represents a 60% GHG saving on an EU fossil heat comparator of 87 g CO2e/MJ.

 For consignments of waste-based biogas and biomethane, producers do not have to report the lifecycle GHG emission values as these are seen as sustainable and therefore deemed to have met the GHG emission criteria.
-Therefore, the database included only consignments of biogas and biomethane from crops like grass silage, sugar beet, maize, rye and wheat as well as residues such as glycerol and whey permeate.
+Therefore, the database included only consignments of biomethane from crops like grass silage, sugar beet, maize, rye and wheat as well as residues such as glycerol and whey permeate.
 The data is therefore useful as an indicator of the greenhouse gas reduction potential of agricultural AD but does not reflect the full GHG emission reduction that the industry is currently achieve due to the way the current reporting requirements have been put in place.